cornell-ece4750/ece4750-sec-bug-a-palooza/docs/index.md

 and that the test case is valid.
 You have no hope of debugging your design if you do not understand what correct execution you expect to happen!
-You might want to run the test case on FL model (e.g., `ProcFL`) just verify that this actually a valid test case before continuing, although hopefully you spotted any failures on the FL model in step 1.
+You might want to run the test case on FL model (e.g., `ProcFLMultiCycle`) just verify that this actually a valid test case before continuing, although hopefully you spotted any failures on the FL model in step 1.